 Defamation Law Fact: Some other less common defenses to defamation include: (1) no actual publication to a third-party, (2) innocent dissemination, (3) consent, and (4) mere vulgar abuse.

 Defamation is an extremely tricky area of law, and may differ greatly between states, therefore it’s essential you consult an experienced attorney.
-Defamation attorney Aaron Minc and his team of online defamation removal attorneys have litigated in over 19 states and 3 countries, and have secured hundreds of online defamation takedowns and removals.
+Our team of online defamation removal attorneys have litigated in over 19 states and 3 countries, and have secured hundreds of online defamation takedowns and removals.

 At Minc Law, we boast a nearly 100% online removal rate, and all for a flat, reasonable fee.
-Reach out today to schedule your free, initial no-obligation consultation by calling us at (216) 373-7706. or by scheduling a meeting online by filling out our contact form.
+Reach out today to schedule your free, initial no-obligation consultation with an intake specialist by calling us at (216) 373-7706. or by scheduling a meeting online by filling out our contact form.